NexionLabsNexionLabs

 SDKs and quickstarts

-• Client SDKs and quickstarts for Web, iOS, and Android
+• Client SDKs for Web, iOS, and Android

-• Server libraries and examples for common stacks used by both web2 and web3 teams
+• Server libraries for common web2 and web3 stacks

 What you integrate

-• Policy APIs instead of hand-rolled rules in every product, exchange, or dApp
+• Policy APIs instead of hand-rolled rules per product

-• Receipts exposed as simple JSON objects, ready for logging, analytics, and case management
+• JSON receipts ready for logs, analytics, case management

 For detailed integration examples and code snippets, see the Developers section.